Carbon Storage Technology Manager

 Performer website: University of Miami - http://www.rsmas.miami.edu

-This four-year project — performed by faculty and researchers from the University of Miami’s Rosenstiel School of Marine and Atmospheric Science and the University of South Florida, assisted by UNAVCO, Inc., a non-profit consortium funded by the National Science Foundation — aims to develop an integrated, low-cost methodology for assessing the fate of CO2 injected into various classes of geologic reservoirs.
-The project team will integrate data from space geodesy (which utilizes highprecision Global Positioning System [GPS] and Interfero-metric Synthetic Aperture Radar [InSAR] technology to measure subtle surface displacements), seismology, and geochemistry in a straightforward series of procedures and algorithms, and assess the cost and efficacy of these procedures for long-term tracking of CO2.
-This new approach will be tested at a large-scale CO2 injection test site.
+This multi-year project aims to develop an integrated, low-cost methodology for assessing the fate of CO2 injected into various classes of geologic reservoirs.
+The project team will integrate data from space geodesy (which utilizes high-precision Global Positioning System [GPS] and Interferometric Synthetic Aperture Radar [InSAR] technology to measure subtle surface displacements), seismology, and geochemistry in a straightforward series of procedures and algorithms, and assess the cost and efficacy of these procedures for long-term tracking of CO2.
+This new approach is being tested at the Hastings Field CO2-EOR operation near Houston, Texas.
 Results are expected to confirm suitability of this methodology for most carbon storage sites.

 Program Background and Project Benefits